ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_ethernet_module.rst

 Synopsis
 --------
-- Manage the ethernet of a VM
+- Adds a virtual Ethernet adapter to the virtual machine.